 Instead, if you tried to attack the slow drain with a common or garden plunger when the water was still moving, it might on some occasions be enough to clear the blockage completely and you’ve just saved yourself a lot of money.

-If you've ignored a warning sign or simply didn't recognise it then you'll want to give Brisbane Plumbing and Drainage a call.
-Whether it's a residential, commercial or industrial premises we have the expertise and the knowledge to put it right.
-Contact us on 0421 185 947 for a competitive quote.
+Whether it's a residential, commercial, or industrial premises we have the expertise and the knowledge to put it right.
+Give us a call on 0421 185 947 for a competitive plumbing quote.